 whole-farm model

 Acknowledgements

+The authors would like to acknowledge the assistance of Pierre Beukes, Jeremy Bryant, Chris Glassey, Pablo Gregorini, Ross Kingwell, Gil Levy, David McCall, David Pannell, and Nicolas Villalobos-Lopez.

 1. Introduction

 Dairy production is a major global industry, with annual production of around 700 million tonnes in 2010 (CDIC, 2011).
 Farming systems on which grazed pasture supplies the majority of energy to dairy cows are widely distributed, particularly in the temperate regions of Australia, New Zealand, and Western Europe.
 The potential of grazing systems to increase global market share is high, given the increasing costs associated with high levels of supplementation and environmental and welfare concerns associated with intensive dairy production (Dillon et al. 2005).
 Indeed, the total costs of milk production worldwide have been shown to decline linearly as the proportion of grass contained in cow rations increases (Dillon, 2006).
 Nevertheless, pasture-based dairy farms are complex systems in which producers must consider multiple interactions between pasture growth and decay, supplement use, individual animal intake and efficiency, and herd size and structure.